Free grace theology: Background (18th–20th centuries)

-Free Grace ideas were especially supported by the English dispensationalist dissenter Robert Govett (1813 – 1901), who left the Anglican church over the issues of infant baptism and eschatology, as according to Govett, the Christian’s conduct does not influence whether they receive eternal life, but rather it determines the nature of their rewards in the age to come.
-Govett influenced a number of later writers such as G. H. Lang (1874 – 1958), D.M Panton (1870 – 1955) and Watchman Nee (1903 – 1972), who held to similar views of salvation.
+Free Grace ideas were especially supported by the English dispensationalist dissenter Robert Govett (1813–1901), who left the Church of England over the issues of infant baptism and eschatology, as according to Govett, the Christian's conduct does not influence whether they receive eternal life, but rather it determines the nature of their rewards in the age to come.
+Govett influenced a number of later writers such as G. H. Lang (1874–1958), D. M Panton (1870–1955) and Watchman Nee (1903–1972), who held to similar views of salvation.
 Despite major theological differences on multiple issues, similar views to Free Grace theology on the topics of salvation by faith and eternal rewards were also taken by many ultradispensationalists, which emerged primarily through the influence of E. W. Bullinger (1837–1913), a prominent English biblical scholar and dispensationalist.